 2. The opportunities are almost infinite

 If you truly understand the Job to be Done, you can find opportunities.
 People in companies are constantly looking for an edge over competitors – internal or external.
 There’s always a desire to improve retention, have better employee engagement or increase the performance of the marketing funnels; there’s always going to be a need to make things better.
-If you truly own-in on a niche and understand the need, you can build something really exciting for businesses.
+If you truly home-in on a niche and understand the need and buying process, you can build something really exciting for businesses.

 3. B2B SaaS markets can support multiple winners

 Think about it, how many email marketing automation platforms do you know?
 I can probably name ten off the top of my head.
 In B2B, you can have multiple companies serving the same need for different types of businesses.
 You can target a niche, go upmarket, low market, mid-market, etc. Whereas, in B2C, markets tend to be winner-takes-all.
 Facebook has no real competition.
 They’re WhatsApp, Instagram, and Facebook.
 What else is there after them?

 We’re in the golden age of tech.
 Businesses are still transitioning to the Internet, and software spending is growing.
 Businesses use more and more tools.
 I was recently speaking with a company that uses 80 tools to manage their business.
 They’re still doing free trials thinking about getting new products, and why shouldn’t they?
 If they can automate a task or improve a business process, and the return on investment is there, it just makes sense, no?
 A lot of job functions are still underserved.
 Marketing, project management, customer service or development may be well covered, but there’s still a lot of other functions in companies that can be helped.
 Think archiving, financial services, purchasing, operations, etc.